Gromov-Hausdorff limit of Wasserstein spaces on point clouds: Preliminaries

 \item Let $t\in [0,1] \mapsto (\mu_t, \vec{V}_t)$ be a geodesic in $\mathcal{P}(\T^d)$ (w.r.t. the Wasserstein distance).
 Let $\rho_{s,t}$ be the density of $\bH_s(\mu_t)$ and $\vec{V}_{s,t}$ be the density of the vector valued measure $\bH_s(\vec{V}_t \mu_t)$.
 Then, the curve $t \in [0,1] \mapsto (\rho_{s,t}, \vec{V}_{s,t})$ is a solution to the continuity equation in flux form and we have

-\end{enumerate} \end{proposition} \begin{proof} This result and its proof appear in \cite{gigmaas}.
-We notice that (2) follows from Lemma 7.1.10 in \cite{GigliBook} by noticing that the Waserstein distance between $\mu$ and $\bH_s \ast \mu$ seen as measures on the torus is smaller than the Wasserstein distance of $\mu$ and $\bH_s \ast \mu$ seen as measures on $[0,1]^d$; the value of the constant on the right hand side of the inequality was obtained using well known identities for a Gaussian. \end{proof}
+\end{enumerate} \end{proposition} \begin{proof} All of the above assertions and their proofs are presented in \cite{gigmaas}.
+We notice that the second assertion follows from Lemma 7.1.10 in \cite{GigliBook} by noticing that the Wasserstein distance between $\mu$ and $\bH_s \ast \mu$ seen as measures on the torus is smaller than the Wasserstein distance of $\mu$ and $\bH_s \ast \mu$ seen as measures on $[0,1]^d$; the value of the constant on the right hand side of the inequality was obtained using well known identities for a Gaussian. \end{proof}